slavikdev/universal-coding-rules/README.md

 * Function must do only one thing.
 * Use if/switch statements carefully, because they usually indicade that your function does more than one thing.
 * Avoid temporal coupling.
 A function shouldn’t expect to be called in a certain order, after or before another function.
-* Don’t change any state.
+* Avoid changing state and creating side effects.
 Like in functional programming a function must always produce the same result for the same input.
+* If a function has side effects—it shouldn’t return anything.
+Such function can be called a command or procedure.
+* If a function doesn’t have side effects—it should return value.

 ### Arguments
 * Don’t pass arguments which indicate state.
 Usually it’s boolean or enum, but integers or even strings are used sometimes.
 Remember: if you pass state indicator into a function it means your function does more than one thing.